 We’re in a century of automation.
 Embrace it and enjoy it!

-My email subscribers will be the first to know when my upgrade Pinterest scheduler is available, so please feel free to join!
+My email subscribers will be the first to know when my upgrade Pinterest scheduler is available, so please feel free to join my list!
 I love talking about all things Pinterest, blogging and home business.

 If you have taken the time to set up your first Applet on IFTTT, please let me know in the comments!
 I would love to celebrate with you as you put this free Pinterest scheduler to use.
 I am the first to admit that I did a little “happy dance” when I tested this method and found that it works!
 Please reach out to me if you have any questions about this free Pinterest scheduler!